How Eisenberg Paris Gets 40% Lead Capture Rates Across Multiple International Ecommerce Stores

 At first glance, you’d think that Eisenberg’s simple newsletter popup doesn’t convert as well as it does.
 But the fact is, the popup boasts a stellar completion rate of just under 40%:

-To better understand how Eisenberg’s team makes this happen, let's look at several key aspects of the company’s lead generation process:
+To better understand how Eisenberg’s team achieves list growth like this, let's look at several key aspects of the company’s lead generation process:

 1. Attracting targeted traffic